johnsaviy/DevOps-Project-/project 6 -WEB SOLUTION WITH WORDPRESS.md

   Here, I'll be working with disks, partitions and volumes in Linux (REDHAT LINUX DISTRIBUTION).

 2. Install WordPress and connect it to a remote MySQL database server.

+#### Step 1 — Prepare a Web Server

+I'll Launch an EC2 instance that will serve as "Web Server".
+Create 3 volumes in the same AZ as the Web Server EC2, each of 10 GiB.